Phone Farm Networking: WiFi, Mobile Data & IP Rotation

 4G Router/Modem Rotation

-4G LTE routers provide mobile IPs to multiple devices.
-Restarting the router assigns a new IP to all connected devices.
+4G LTE routers provide one carrier-managed connection to multiple devices.
+Restarting may reconnect the carrier session, but it does not guarantee a new public IP; all connected phones still share that gateway.

 | Setup Type | Devices Supported | Cost Range | Best For |